Gabrity/Number-Recognition-With-Neural-Networks/README.md

 Demo project for showing the use of:

--Design patterns
+- Design patterns
--SOLID design principles
+- SOLID design principles
--Unit testing (in progress)
+- Unit testing (in progress)